pcapurro/chess-game/README.md

 Use `make` to compile the classic version of the game.
 Type `./chess-game` to launch.

 Use `make shell` to compile a shell version of the game.
 Type `./shell-chess` to launch.
-You can specify `blind-mode` to play without the terminal board.

 <br/>